quackduck/devzat/Admin's Manual.md

     prefix: Slack
 ```

-#### Using the Devzat integration
+#### Using the Discord integration

-Devzat supports a bridge to Slack.
-You'll need a Devzat bot token so Devzat can post to and receive messages from Slack.
-Follow the guide [here](https://api.slack.com/authentication/basics) to get your token and add a Slack app to your workspace.
-Ensure the token allows reading and writing messages.
+Devzat supports a bridge to Discord.
+You'll need a Discord bot token so Devzat can post to and receive messages from Discord.
+Follow the guide [here](https://discord.com/developers/docs/intro) to get your bot setup.

 Add your bot token to your integration config file.
 The `prefix` key defines what messages from Discord rendered in Devzat will be prefixed with.
 Find the channel ID of the channel you want to bridge to with a right-click on it.